 8. If it is particularly stubborn treat from below the surface on the underside of the fabric.

 9. If all else fails take the item to a specialist dry cleaner, and be totally honest about what you already tried.

 When strange, unexplained things appear on a number of garments, it's probably down to one of the following:

 Strange white stuff - make sure deodorant is completely dry before dressing or you'll end up with strange white stains on the underarm regions of your favourite top.

-Other stains, or discoloration, are probably caused by a range of chemicals found in everyday products.
+Other stains, or discolouration, are probably caused by a range of chemicals found in everyday products.